 - Attorney-authored guides or interviews on reputable legal publications.

-The goal is not to collect links.
+The goal is not to collect as many links as possible.
 The goal is to become a visible, trusted legal resource in the communities the firm serves.
+A smaller number of credible local and legal references can do more for trust than a large batch of forgettable links.

 Measure Leads, Not Just Rankings